Website Content Audit

 Overview

-In summer 2023, I volunteered as a content designer for Alzheimer’s Disease Resource Center, Long Island, NY, which provides education and support for people living with Alzheimer’s and other dementias and their families.
+In summer 2023, I volunteered as a designer for Alzheimer’s Disease Resource Center, Long Island, NY, which provides education and support for people living with Alzheimer’s and other dementias and their families.
+This content inventory and audit focuses on improving the usability, accessibility, and SEO performance of the Alzheimer's Disease Resource Center (ADRC) website.

 In this project, I identified usability and accessibility problems of the homepage of the website.